 Undergraduate Bulletin

-The Department of Italian offers an A.B. in Italiana minor in Italian, and a Master’s of Arts in Italian Studies.
+The Department of Italian offers an A.B. in Italiana minor in Italian, and an Accelerated Master’s of Arts in Italian Studies.

 Major in Italian